searls/rubbycop/README.md

 ## Logo

-RuboCop's logo was created by [Dimiter Petrov](https://www.chadomoto.com/).
+RubbyCop's logo was created by [Dimiter Petrov](https://www.chadomoto.com/).
 You can find the logo in various formats [here](https://github.com/bbatsov/rubocop/tree/master/logo).

 The logo is licensed under a